 During the two years that I served in this capacity, I would from time-to-time recall the words of Msgr.
 Foys to me that I could do all of these things better if I were a priest.
 I also became increasingly aware that I found this ministry very fulfilling.
 By coincidence, after my first year as a lay pastoral minister, Msgr.
 Foys was ordained Bishop of Covington, which is only an hour away from where I was working in Dayton, OH.
 After re-contacting Bishop Foys, and talking more with him, I began to see more clearly that the things I most enjoyed doing are exactly what a priest does every day!
 Through his encouragement I entered St. Vincent Seminary in Latrobe, PA.
 I sold my house in Steubenville, one year before I was ordained a priest on May 16, 2008.
 I am 55 years old and have been ordained now for 6 years.

-My first assignment was as parochial vicar of St. Joseph in Cold Springs, KY.
-Then, for the last five years, I have been pastor at Sts.
+My first assignment was a year as parochial vicar of St. Joseph in Cold Springs, KY.
+Then, for five years, I was pastor at Sts.
 Peter and Paul, in California, KY.
-For the last two years, I have also been chaplain for Bishop Brossart High School.
+For the last two of these years, I was also chaplain for Bishop Brossart High School.
+In 2014, I was assigned as pastor for Divine Mercy and St. Bernard.

-I am deeply grateful for the warm welcome that has been shown to me in advance of my arrival here and look forward to getting to know the good people of Divine Mercy and St. Bernard parishes!
+I am deeply grateful for the warm welcome that was shown to me on of my arrival here and enjoy this opportunity to be a part of the communities of Divine Mercy and St. Bernard!
 I am humbled to be your pastor and will look to you for your advice and assistance in caring for the mission entrusted to us by Jesus – to make His Kingdom known here on earth, in our local communities.

 Please pray for me that I will be a good, holy and wise pastor, and know that I hold all of you in my prayers each day.